Randomness Extraction in AC0 and with Small Locality: Error Reduction

 In the first and second steps of Construction \ref{constr2}, we only run $\Ext_0$ for $t_1$ times in parallel.
 So the computation can be realized by circuits of depth $c+7$

-For the third step, we run $\Ext_1$ for $t_1 t_2$ times in parallel, which can be realized by circuits of depth $5$.
+For the third step, we run $\Ext_1$ for $t_1 t_2$ times in parallel, which can be realized by circuits of depth $2a+1$.

-The last step, according to Lemma \ref{xorpolylog}, taking the XOR of a constant number of bits can be realized by circuits of depth 2.
+The last step, according to Lemma \ref{xorpolylog}, taking the XOR of $O(\log (1/\epsilon))$ bits can be realized by circuits of depth $a+1$.
 Each bit of $Z$ is the XOR of $t_1$ bits and all the bits of $Z$ can be computed in parallel.
-So the computations in this step can be realized by circuits of depth 2.
+So the computations in this step can be realized by circuits of depth $a+1$.

 Now we merge the three parts of circuits together.
 As the circuits between each parts can be merged by deleting one depth, our construction can be realized by circuits of depth